Loaded Potato Soup is thick and luscious, and loaded with delicious add-ins like bacon, sharp cheddar cheese, and chives!

 - I highly recommend serving this soup with crispy gluten free crostini for dunking and dipping!
 Here’s the method I use >

 Start by peeling then chopping 4 medium-sized russet potatoes then add the chunks to a big pot of cold water and season with 1 Tablespoon salt.
-This recipe makes a ton of soup so we want to start seasoning it from the bottom up!

 Season the soup with salt and pepper then turn the heat up to medium-high and bring to a simmer while stirring constantly.
 Turn the heat back down to medium then simmer while stirring until slightly thickened.

 Final steps!
 Add half the mashed potatoes then whisk furiously to combine before whisking in the remaining half.
 Next whisk in 6oz freshly shredded sharp cheddar cheese until smooth, followed by 8oz sour cream.

 Add half the cooked bacon back into the soup, reserving some to sprinkle on top, along with salt and pepper to taste, then let the soup sit off the heat for 10 minutes to thicken.
 When it’s time to serve, scoop the soup into bowls then top with extra shredded cheese, the reserved bacon, and chopped chives or green onions – for that fully loaded effect!
 I hope you love this delicious and comforting soup!
 Enjoy!

 - Sweet Corn, Kielbasa, and Potato Soup>

 - Crock Pot Broccoli-Cheddar Potato Soup >

 - Healthy Cheeseburger Soup >